rabotnitsa/project_z/README.md

 # ⚡ WELCOME TO PROJECT Z ⚡

 ## What is Project Z?
 #### A collection of python programs for a VFX studio to review.
-I just thought "Project Z" sounded cool, maybe Project Ultra would ahve been better.
+I just thought "Project Z" sounded cool, but not as cool as Project Ultra.
+However, this is not that type of project.

 ## What will you find?
 #### (3) different directories: